PalakHarwani/IARC_Controls/README.md

                   float64 y
                   float64 z

- +                (mode 1 for tap in int32 mode and 0 for bump i.e land in front for 180 degree turn)
+ +                mode = 1 for tap in int32 mode
+                       = 0 for bump i.e land in front for 180 degree turn
+                       = -1 for just following the groundbot
- +                (id = 1 for navigating to a point, 4-13 for groundbots)
+ +                id = 1 for navigating to a point, 4-13 for groundbots